 Get the Facts: Advising

-- Nothing is more upsetting than expecting to graduate only to discover a month before graduation that you misinterpreted or overlooked a requirement or miscounted your credits.
+Nothing is more upsetting than expecting to graduate only to discover a month before graduation that you misinterpreted or overlooked a requirement or miscounted your credits.
 We are here to partner with you in understanding your degree requirements and creating a degree completion plan that achieves your goals.

 - Effective advising comes only from those authorized to give you information.